DavidMertz/LanguagePractice/README.md

 # Language Practice

-Scratch pad to try out some different programming languages
+Scratch pad to try out some different programming languages.

+Python versions may be created as reference versions since I understand that language very well already.

 # Languages I'd like to learn (or learn more about)